zdharma-continuum/zinit/docs/NPM-Packages.md

 You can contact me to have the repository at the Zsh-Packages organization.
 Then, you'll only need to:

-1. Create a NPM account
+1. Create an NPM account

 2. Invoke `npm login`.